AndreyBespamyatnov/Pharmacist/README.md

 Also it will only generate the specified `ProjectReference` and none of it's dependent packages.
 For example for a ProjectReference inclusion of `ReactiveUI`, it will not generate dependencies such as `System.Reactive`.
 If you want to generate observable wrappers for the dependent NuGet packages you must explicitly include them.

+#### Using custom NuGet feed
+You can override Default NuGet feed by including `<PharmacistNugetSource>YOUR_CUSTOM_URL</PharmacistNugetSource>` in a `PropertyGroup` inside your project, it will use your default settings for that feed, such as authentication settings.

 ### Command Line

 Pharmacist comes with a command line version which is useful for generating for a specified platform.